branneman/frntndr/readme.md

-# Front-End Bootstrap
+# Front-End Library
-This codebase is a blueprint environment to quick start new front-end projects.
-It contains a local [Node.js](http://nodejs.org/) server for front-end development with [EJS](http://embeddedjs.com/) as a template engine, [Sass](http://sass-lang.com/) (scss syntax) and a [Grunt](http://gruntjs.com/) build script which compresses your CSS (via Sass) and JavaScript (with [UglifyJS](http://github.com/mishoo/UglifyJS)) and can run your code through [JSHint](http://www.jshint.com/) and [Jasmine](http://pivotal.github.io/jasmine/).
+This codebase is a blueprint environment to quick start new front-end codebases.
+It tries to save your precious time through having various tools preconfigured and dictating a workflow.

+It is based on a local [Node.js](http://nodejs.org/) server, which behaves like Apache.
+[Sass](http://sass-lang.com/), [Grunt](http://gruntjs.com/), [UglifyJS](http://github.com/mishoo/UglifyJS), [JSHint](http://www.jshint.com/), [imagemin](https://github.com/gruntjs/grunt-contrib-imagemin) and [Jasmine](http://pivotal.github.io/jasmine/) are all integrated.

+This preconfigured bag of awesomeness is mostly meant to be used by the experienced who are already familiar with those tools, but should be usable by novices.

+## Features
-Setup is *really* easy, there is virtually no learning curve to make these transitions:
+- Setup is *really* easy, you only need to install Node.js, configuration like setting up Apache is not necessary
+- The Sass watcher is automatically started, you don't have to worry about it anymore
+- [EJS](http://embeddedjs.com/) is used as a template engine where your HTML lives, it's basically JavaScript between these tags: `<% %>`

-- CSS3 to Sass, the scss syntax makes your CSS3 code valid Sass.
-So you can migrate at your own speed.
+- Sass with the scss syntax makes your CSS3 code valid Sass.
+You can start writing Sass at will, or just write CSS3 but still have minification
-- Apache SSI to EJS, peanuts.
-- Ant to Grunt, same architecture, but now a modern tool in JSON & JavaScript.
-- YUICompressor to Sass & UglifyJS, they do a better job, and you won't have to set it up manually.
+- Grunt is integrated as the preferred build tool, just run `grunt` in your project root to run the build.
+- UglifyJS is used by Grunt to minify your JavaScript
+- Jasmine is configured to run as part of the `grunt test` command

 *Warning*: I used a lot of conventions I personally prefer you might not agree with!
 [If you don't like my code, fork off!](http://www.flickr.com/photos/codepo8/5018350616/)

-Or use [Yeoman](http://yeoman.io/), a scaffolding tool which could give you the same stack of tools, with more overhead and flexibility without the strict rules.
+Alternatively you can use [Yeoman](http://yeoman.io/), a great scaffolding tool which could give you the same stack of tools (and more), with more overhead and flexibility, without my strict rules.

 ## Development environment

 ### How to: Setup development environment
 Make sure the following is installed on your machine:

-- [Node.js](http://nodejs.org/), 0.10.0 or bigger (tested up until 0.10.10)
+- [Node.js](http://nodejs.org/), 0.10 or bigger (tested up until 0.10.17)
 - [Ruby](http://www.ruby-lang.org/en/) (shipped with OSX)

-When installed, run these commands to automagically [install Sass](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#using_sass) and all the [node dependencies](https://github.com/branneman/frontend-bootstrap/blob/master/package.json):
+When installed, run these commands to setup your environment.
+It will [install Sass](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#using_sass) and the [grunt cli](https://github.com/gruntjs/grunt-cli) when they're not found.
+And of course it also installs all the [node dependencies](https://github.com/branneman/frontend-bootstrap/blob/master/package.json):

     cd /path/to/project
     npm i